Police just got more power to seize peoples' property

 One of Sessions' predecessors, Eric Holder, issued a directive in January 2015 that prohibited the adopted forfeitures, which led to a drop in seizures.
 Police and prosecutors, who used the money to pay for new cars, equipment and training ─ and to help crime victims ─ hated it.
 They made it a key complaint to the Trump administration.

-They found a sympathetic ear in Sessions, a former federal prosecutor and Republican senator from Alabama, who has called for a return to 1980s- and 1990s-era crime-fighting strategies in defiance of a bipartisan movement to ease up in favor of rehabilitation and treatment.
+They found a sympathetic ear with Sessions, a former federal prosecutor and Republican senator from Alabama who has called for a return to 1980s-era crime-fighting strategies in defiance of a bipartisan movement to ease up in favor of rehabilitation and treatment.
 Sessions has already reversed a Holder memo that sought to curb the use of mandatory minimum prison sentences.

 Related: Under Sessions' Plan, Government Will Seize More People's Property

-On Wednesday, Sessions tossed out Holder's directive on adopted forfeitures, adding some restrictions aimed at protecting innocent people from seizures.
+On Wednesday, Sessions tossed out Holder's directive on adopted forfeitures, adding some restrictions aimed at protecting innocent people.

 "It weakens the criminal organizations when you take their money, and it strengthens our law enforcement when we can share it together and use it to further our effort against crime," Sessions said at a meeting with police and prosecutors in Washington.